Who We Are

 Frequently Asked Questions

-The Food Bank distributes food to 589 network partners in Nebraska and western Iowa, including pantries, schools, churches, emergency shelters and other non-profit organizations.
-The food is then distributed to individuals and families in need in communities across the Heartland.
+The Food Bank distributes food to 555 network partners in Nebraska and western Iowa, including pantries, schools, churches, emergency shelters, and other non-profit organizations.
+The food is then distributed to children, families, seniors, and veterans in need in communities across the Heartland.

 Items in the highest demand include those the Food Bank often buys.
 The list includes macaroni and cheese, peanut butter, rice, pancake mix, canned chicken, boxed potatoes, canned fruit and canned green beans.
 Learn more.

-In FY 2021, 31.8 percent of the food received by the Food Bank came from individuals and corporate donors such as manufacturers, grocers and retail stores; 43.5 percent was purchased by the Food Bank and 24.7 percent came from USDA commodities.
+In FY 2023, 51% of the food received by the Food Bank came from individuals and corporate donors such as manufacturers, grocers, and retail stores; 37% was purchased by the Food Bank and 12% came from USDA commodities.

-In FY 2021, 46 percent of the Food Bank’s financial donations came from individual donors; 25 percent was provided by foundations; 22 percent was came from corporate donors.
-The remaining 7 percent consists of gifts from civic groups, churches, schools, unions, and the Food Bank’s Foodies group.
+In FY 2023, 41% of the Food Bank’s financial donations came from individual/household donors; 31% was provided by corporate donors; 21% came from foundations.
+The remaining 7% consists of gifts from special events, civic groups, churches, schools, unions, and the Food Bank’s Foodies group.
 The Food Bank also receives government support.
 Learn more by clicking here.

 No. The IRS prohibits food banks from selling food.